PyLadiesGermany/pycon-it-2025-workshop/README.md

 ## Introduction: What is Monitoring and Why is it important?

 Monitoring is the process of observing and measuring the performance of a system, process, or application.
 It is used to track the health of a system, identify issues, and make informed decisions about how to improve the system.
-Monitoring is essential for ensuring that a system is running smoothly and efficiently, and for identifying and addressing any problems that may arise.
-It is also important for tracking the performance of a system over time, and for identifying trends and patterns that may indicate areas for improvement.
+As one of the pillars of observability, monitoring is essential for ensuring that a system is running smoothly and efficiently, and for identifying and addressing any problems that may arise.
+It is also important for tracking the performance of a system over time, and for identifying trends and patterns that may indicate areas for improvement/optimization.

 ---
 ### Prerequisites

-For this workshop you will need [Python 3.12](https://installpython3.com/), [Poetry](https://python-poetry.org/docs/#installation), [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) running on your machine. *(on mac os docker-compose is by default installed with Docker)*
+For this workshop you will need [Python 3.12](https://installpython3.com/), [Poetry](https://python-poetry.org/docs/#installation), [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) running on your machine. *(on mac os docker compose is by default installed with Docker)*

 You will also need a free API key for Electricity Map, which you can get by signing up [on their website](https://api-portal.electricitymaps.com/).
 This key will be used to get the carbon intensity data for a given zone.
 You will need to set the Zone which you have selected in the code, the default is set to `DE`, which is Germany.
 You can change this to your preferred zone by changing the `zone` variable in the `main.py` file.

 Please note that this repository is linted and formatted using [ruff](https://pypi.org/project/black/) with a max line length of 100.
-This linting is enforced with github actions configured [in the .github/workflow/lint.yml file](./github/workflow/lint.yml)
+This linting is enforced with github actions configured [in the .github/workflow/lint.yml file](./github/workflow/lint.yml).
+If you find errors in the code or improvements for the workshop, please feel free to fix them and submit a pull request.
+We will review it as soon as possible.

 ## Workshop Content